Working With Models in the RAI Console

 Managing Models

-When you open a database in the RAI Console, models appear in the Object Tree on the left-hand side of the RAI Console.
+When you open a database in the RAI Console, models appear in the Object Tree in the Editor.

 The Object Tree lists:

-- All models that you have directly created.
+• All models that you have directly created, along with the relations defined in them.

-You can create, delete, edit, import, and export models from the RAI Console.
-You edit models using the Model Editor, which is an IDE-type environment for editing model code directly.
+You can create, rename, edit, export, import, share, organize, and delete models from the RAI Console.
+You edit models using the Editor.

 Creating Models